FranVesnaver/transfermarkt-scraper/README.md

 This project contains a set of Python scripts to scrape data from [Transfermarkt](https://www.transfermarkt.com/) using **BeautifulSoup**.
 It allows you to extract league, club, and player information into JSON files.
-Additionally, it includes an **SQL generator** that adapts the scraped data to a custom database schema (originally designed for a Football Manager–style game).
+Additionally, it includes an **SQL generator** that adapts the scraped data to a custom database schema, serving to the functionality of manually update the squads of the football management game [ChiquiLeague](https://github.com/FranVesnaver/chiquileague).

 ---